ApiLogicServer/Docs/docs/Tech-AI.md

 **4. Iterate with Logic, and Python as required**

-Now alter the app to give volume discounts for carbon neutral purchases.
+Now let's alter the app to give volume discounts for carbon neutral purchases.

 &nbsp;